vnetcon/jdbc-restservlet/README.md

 * Angular/React/Vue etc project
 * Proxy configuration from dev server for /rest to jdbc-rest api server
-* Web development as usua
+* Web development as usual
 * rest development with SQL for example in DBeaver

 And thats it.